dabeani/MeshCoreRPI/README.md

+Would be nice if you support me: https://buymeacoffee.com/bmks — thank you very much!!

+Important: Use at your own risk.
+You, the device owner, are responsible for any damage, data loss, or bricked devices.

 ## MeshCore RPI (forked MeshCore)

 With a Waveshare LoRa HAT on Raspberry Pi, this fork (based on MeshCore `v1.13.0`) can build and run native MeshCore: